Sloan-Performing-Arts-Center/venue-audio/rep/setup.md

    Run ethernet into the portable network switch from **wall panel port D102**.

-   > TODO the switch connection for D102 should be in GREEN
+   > TODO the switch connection for D102 should be in GREEN - DONE

 1. **Network switch to console.**